-Can mold grow in spray foam insulation? | Yes | 47% | No | 47% | Not sure | 5% | | | Question: Can mold grow in spray foam insulation?
-Top Answer (47% of 19 votes): No.
+Can mold grow in spray foam insulation? | | Yes | 42% | | No | 52% | | Not sure | 4% | | | | | Question: Can mold grow in spray foam insulation?
+Top Answer (52% of 21 votes): No.

-Answer: Yes Explanation: Spray foam isn’t a food source for mold, but mold can still grow on it if there’s moisture and organic material like dust or dirt.
-If it’s installed in a damp area without proper ventilation or prep, you can definitely end up with mold issues around it. | Colorado Insulation Experts | Answer: Yes Explanation: Yes, unfortunately we see this problem every year, especially when it’s been installed in walls of homes.
-We see mold growth along the bottom of walls where condensation builds up & runs down the sheetrock. | Harper’s Insulation | Answer: No Explanation: Typically spray polyurethane insulation isn't going to mold but if the correct procedures are taking other object around the spray foam could have issues.
-One Example is if you are replacing you existing insulation and the removal isn't done properly the existing (old ) insulation could try to hold moisture and cause mold or mildew concerns. | Poly Energy | | ProMatcher | Answer: Yes Explanation: Yes it can.
+Answer: No Explanation: Mold can not grow in spray foam because it is air tight barrier | | Project Spray Foam LLC | Answer: Yes Explanation: Spray foam isn’t a food source for mold, but mold can still grow on it if there’s moisture and organic material like dust or dirt.
+If it’s installed in a damp area without proper ventilation or prep, you can definitely end up with mold issues around it. | | Colorado Insulation Experts | Answer: Yes Explanation: Yes, unfortunately we see this problem every year, especially when it’s been installed in walls of homes.
+We see mold growth along the bottom of walls where condensation builds up & runs down the sheetrock. | | Harper’s Insulation | | | ProMatcher | Answer: No Explanation: It can’t grow inside but it could grow on the surface | | Saunders Insulation | Answer: Yes Explanation: Yes it can.
 Depends on if insulation is "open cell" or "closed cell".
-Open cell can absorb water and particles of material that mold can grow on. | ACE Drywall & Acoustical LLC | Answer: Yes Explanation: If it is open cell foam such as icinene it can support mold growth. | Smith Insulation | Answer: Yes Explanation: Mold can grow on anything. | TLS Energy Savers | | ProMatcher |
+Open cell can absorb water and particles of material that mold can grow on. | | ACE Drywall & Acoustical LLC | Answer: Yes Explanation: If it is open cell foam such as icinene it can support mold growth. | | Smith Insulation | | | ProMatcher | Answer: Yes Explanation: If the areas are not properly sealed it can cause mold. | | The Wildlife Specialist LLC |

 |